 As an underrated product, the Nakamichi Shockwafe Ultra 9.2 is a premium choice and we’ll tell you why in this in-depth review.

-The Nakamichi name may not be front and center in the popular soundbars section, but the Nakamichi Shockwafe Ultra 9.2 is a heavy-duty home theater system that has all the right accessories and a beautiful design.
-Equipped with 2 external subwoofers and 4 rear satellite speakers, our audio team is very impressed with the looks and performance of the entire system.
+The Nakamichi name may not be front and center in the popular soundbars section, but the Nakamichi Shockwafe Ultra 9.2 is a heavy-duty home theater system that features all the right accessories and a beautiful design.
+Equipped with two high-end external subwoofers and 4 rear satellite speakers, our audio team is very impressed with the built and performance of the unit.

-Due to the Nakamichi Shockwafe Ultra 9.2 having so many moving parts and being a relatively large soundbar system, placement can be limited if you don’t have that much space in your home.
-If you are placing it level with your TV on a surface, the soundbar could be tall enough to obstruct the bottom part.
+Due to the Nakamichi Shockwafe Ultra having so many moving parts, placement can be limited if you don’t have that much space in your home.
+If you are placing it level with your TV on a surface, the soundbar may be tall enough to obstruct the bottom part.

-It’s good to place the Nakamichi Shockwafe Ultra speaker lower than your TV or wall-mounting it for the best aesthetics and sound.
-During our tests, we’d say the wall is the optimum location for connecting your Nakamichi soundbar to your TV.
+It’s good to place the Nakamichi Shockwafe Ultra speaker lower than your TV or wall-mount it for the best aesthetics and sound.
+During our reviews, we’d say the wall is the optimum location for connecting your Nakamichi soundbar to your TV.

 Interface and Display

-The control panel on the soundbar has 5 buttons: two for the volume, one for inputs, a demo button, and a power button.
-To make the set-up easier, the power button helps you test the tones for each individual channel in the system.
+The control panel on the Shockwafe Ultrasoundbar features 5 buttons: two for the volume, one for inputs, a demo button, and a power button.
+To make the set-up easier, the power button helps you test the tones for every individual channel.

-The soundbar also has a mini display that sits inconspicuously behind the grill.
-It will show your settings and menus, which is helpful when you’re operating the sound bar up close.
+The soundbar also has a mini display that sits well behind the grill.
+It would show your settings and menus, which is helpful when you set up or use your new bar up close.

-While it’s more known as a car audio brand , Nakamichi is more than capable of producing an all-encompassing audio experience for your home.
-Here are some of its more notable features:
+While the name is more known as a car audio brand , Nakamichi is more than capable of producing an all-encompassing audio experience for your home – whether it’s movies or music.

-The Nakamichi Shockwafe Ultra 9.2 is an amazing soundbar with 9.2.4 channels.
-The first number is the number of channels it has (where sound is emitted from), the second is the number of subwoofers, and the last is the number of external speakers (in this case, the rear satellite speakers).
+The Nakamichi Shockwafe Ultra is an amazing soundbar with 9.2.4 channels.
+The first number is the number of channels it has (where sound is emitted from), the second is the number of subs, and the last is the number of external speakers (in this case, the speakers at the back).

-We always say that 5 channels is the number you should get if you want to use products that give industry-standard surround sound, so you can imagine the type of immersive and expansive sound the Nakamichi Shockwafe Ultra 9.2 can provide.
-The numbers alone lets you know how powerful this system is compared to other well-reviewed soundbars like the Sony HT-CT80 that come with fewer channels.
+We always say that 5 channels is the number you should get if you want to use products that give industry-standard surround sound.
+That said, you can imagine the type of immersive and expansive range the Nakamichi Shockwafe Ultra 9.2 can provide.
+The channel numbers alone lets you know how great this system is compared to other well-reviewed soundbars like the Sony HT-CT80 that come with fewer channels.

-Meanwhile, the Vizio SB3651-E6 simulates 5.1 surround sound, which brings it closer to the standard.
+Meanwhile, the Vizio SB3651-E6 simulates 5.1 surround sound, which brings it closer to the standard set-up we like.

-The frequency response of the soundbar isn’t astounding but it’s still pretty good.
-With a range from 48.3 Hz up to 5.7 kHz, the subwoofer does help even everything out when you’re watching a movie or listening to music.
+The frequency response of the Nakamichi Shockwafe Ultra soundbar isn’t great but it’s still pretty good.
+With a range from 48.3 Hz up to 5.7 kHz, the subwoofer would even everything out when you’re watching a movie or listening to music.

-When listened to at a regular volume, the sound is pure and clear with minimal harmonic distortion.
-Our tests and reviews with the Shockwafe sound bar reflected much more distortion if you turned the volume all the way up, but it’s still insignificant compared to the detail and quality sound it does make.
+When listening at a regular volume, the sound is pure and clear with minimal harmonic distortion.
+Our tests and reviews with the Shockwafe sound bar reflected much more distortion if you turned the volume all the way up, but it’s insignificant compared to the detail and quality sound it does make.
 It’s best to play around with the level of volume with different types of content.

-This soundbar also has a sound enhancement feature, which comes up on the remote as “room”.
-This feature will change the sound and adjust accordingly depending on the size of your room.
+This DTS:X soundbar also features a sound enhancement feature, which is labeled as “room”.
+This feature will change the sound and adjust to different settings accordingly while preventing your speakers from buzzing.

-With two subwoofers, the bass in this system is tremendously rumbling and room-filling.
-The “bass” button on the remote can help tune the lower frequencies with tons of sound customization options available.
-We do recommend turning the bass down a bit since it can be overwhelming.
+With two subwoofers and the 2-way tweeter, the bass is tremendously rumbling and room-filling.
+The “bass” button can tune the lower frequencies with tons of customization options available.
+We do recommend turning the bass down a bit since it can be overwhelming during surround performance.

-The subs can be placed on either side of the soundbar to propel deep and rich bass right across the room.
-The subwoofer in the Shockwafe Ultra is already larger than regular subwoofers included with soundbar systems, so having two would need even more space.
+The wireless subs can be placed on either side of the soundbar for a deep and rich bass output across the room.
+The subwoofer in the Shockwafe Ultra is already larger than regular subs included with soundbar systems, so having two needs even more space.

-The 4 rear satellite speakers can be strategically placed at the back of the room to better produce an immersive surround sound experience.
-The surround speakers have rear mounting holes in case you want to place them on the wall and connections to the subwoofers.
+The 4 rear speakers can be strategically placed at the back of the room to better produce an immersive surround sound experience.
+The surround speakers have rear mounting holes and connections to the dual subwoofers.

-With the satellite speakers in place, the full 9.2.4 home theater system is complete.
+With the speakers in place, the full Nakamichi Shockwafe 9.2.4 home theater is complete.

-The soundbar also supports Bluetooth wireless playback, but unfortunately doesn’t offer Wi-Fi connections.
-While you need to connect the subwoofers to some sort of power outlet, it doesn’t need to be wired to the soundbar itself, but the 4 satellite speakers do need to be connected to the subs to work.
+While you should connect the subwoofers to a plug, the setup doesn’t need to be wired to the soundbar itself, but the 4 rear speakers do need cables to be connected to the subs to work.

 Remote and Controls

-The Nakamichi Shockwafe Ultra comes with a remote that gives you full control over the entire soundbar system.
-Unfortunately, it’s not a universal remote, which means you will have at least two remotes in the house.
+The Nakamichi Shockwafe Ultra comes with a remote that gives you full control over the entire thing.
+Unfortunately, it’s not a universal remote, which means you will have at least two remotes for other devices.

-Compared to the remotes of other soundbars we’ve tested, the remote in this model is quite large and can be difficult to hold for someone with smaller hands.
-Also, the Nakamichi Shockwafe Ultra doesn’t have an app, which is pretty disappointing considering how high-quality its features are and how big the setup is.
+Compared to the remotes of other products we’ve tested, the one in this Nakamichi model is quite large and can be difficult to hold for someone with smaller hands.
+Also, the Nakamichi Shockwafe Ultra doesn’t have an app you can use, which is pretty disappointing considering how high-quality its features are and how big the setup is.

 Setup and Accessories